A unified quantum computing quantum Monte Carlo framework through structured state preparation: Cross domain QCQMC

 where $|\bm{b}_0\rangle$ is a reference state (usually a single configuration of the system) and $\Xi = \Xi_1 + \Xi_2 + \ldots + \Xi_n$ is the $n^{\rm{th}}$ body order excitation terms, that is

-for first and second order, respectively, where indices $i,j$ label occupied orbitals and $a,b$ label virtual orbitals in a reference Hartree-Fock state and $c^{\dagger}_k$ ($c_k$) are fermionic creation (annihilation) operators over the orbital $k$.
+for first and second order of excitations, respectively, where indices $i,j$ ( $a,b$) refers to occupied (virtual or unoccupied) orbitals in the reference state and $c^{\dagger}_k$ ($c_k$) are fermionic creation (annihilation) operators over the orbital $k$.
 It is convenient, and hence hereby adopted, to consider the first-order Trotter approximation~\cite{trotterI,trotterII}.
 This effectively allows us to express $U_{\text{UCCSD}}$ as a product of excitations, where each term can be implemented in a quantum circuit form by the means of CX (CNOT) ladders~\cite{cowtan2020generic}.

 As an alternative parametrization, we also consider the layered symmetry-preserving ansatz (L-SPA) as introduced in~\cite{gard2020efficient}.
 Starting again from an initial computational basis state $|b_0\rangle$ the variational state is prepared as